 Allan Law Group P.C. recently concluded a transaction for the partial sale and purchase of the Termination Interest of their client, Sylvester Stewart p/k/a Sly Stone of Sly and the Family Stone, with MIJAC Music after filing Notices of Termination under Sections 203(a) and 304(c) of the Act as reported in both Variety and Billboard Magazine in November 2019.

-This article was written by Brian R. Tinkham and by Robert J. Allan of Allan Law Group P.C.
-The attorneys at Allan Law Group P.C. specialize in music copyright issues, complex business and entertainment litigation and associated entertainment transactions.
+This informational summary was written by Brian R. Tinkham and by Robert J. Allan of Allan Law Group P.C.
+The attorneys at Allan Law Group P.C. specialize in complex business and entertainment litigation and associated entertainment transactions.